jagotu/BACIL/thesis_text/thesis_text.md

 The goal of the thesis is to implement an interpreter of a subset of Common Intermediate Language (CIL) using Truffle, such that CIL code can be run on the Java Virtual Machine.
 CIL is an intermediate language to which .NET applications are typically compiled, including applications written in the C# programming language.
 The CIL is standardized in ECMA-335 [^4].
 The focus of the work will be on the feasibility of implementing an interpreter of an actual language using the Truffle interpreter-style approach in an academic setting, and comparing the resulting performance of said academic implementation with state-of-the-art CIL JIT compilers.

 # Introduction

 ## Problem

 Traditionally, when implementing a programming language, achieving a high performance required a significant development effort and resulted in complicated codebases.

-While writing an interpreter for even a fairly complicated language is achievable for a single person interested in the topic (as proved by the abundance of language implementation theses avilable), state-of-the-art optimizing compilers are usually created over several years by large teams of developers at the largest IT companies.
-Not only was kickstarting such a project unthinkable for an individual but even introducing changes to an already existing project is far from simple.
+While writing an interpreter for even a fairly complicated language is achievable for a single person interested in the topic (as proved by the abundance of language implementation theses available), creating state-of-the-art optimizing compilers usually took several years spent by large teams of developers at the largest IT companies.
+Not only was kick-starting such a project unthinkable for an individual, but even introducing changes to an existing project is far from simple.

-For example, as of 2022 Google's state-of-the-art JavaScript engine V8 has two different JIT compilers and its own internal bytecode.
+For example, as of 2022, Google's state-of-the-art JavaScript engine V8 has two different JIT compilers and its own internal bytecode.
 An experiment of adding a single new bytecode instruction to the project can mean several days of just orientating in the codebase.
 Google provides a [step-by-step tutorial for adding a new WebAssembly opcode to v8](https://v8.dev/docs/webassembly-opcode), which admits that a lot of platform-dependant work is necessary to get a proper implementation:

 > The steps required for other architectures are similar: add TurboFan machine operators, use the platform-dependent files for instruction selection, scheduling, code generation, assembler.

-As cybersecurity becomes a more important topic, another factor to consider is that creating manual optimizations in JITs is very prone to bugs which can have very grave security implications.
-Speculated assumptions of JIT compilers introduced whole new bug families.
+As cybersecurity becomes a more important topic, another factor to consider is that creating manual optimizations in JITs is prone to bugs which can have grave security implications.
+Speculated assumptions of JIT compilers introduce whole new bug families.
 As [Compile Your Own Type Confusions: Exploiting Logic Bugs in JavaScript JIT Engines](http://phrack.org/issues/70/9.html) says (emphasis added, footnotes stripped):

 > JavaScript JIT compilers are commonly implemented in C++ and as such are subject to the usual list of memory- and type-safety violations.
 These are not specific to JIT compilers and will thus not be discussed further.
 Instead, the focus will be put on bugs in the compiler which lead to incorrect machine code generation which can then be exploited to cause memory corruption.
 >